Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 ARTICLE 1 : PURPOSE

-The Gamay International Competition is organised by Armonia, located at Parc Du Peloux, 331 chemin de la Croix de Fer, 69400 Limas France, and Inter Beaujolais, located at 210 Bd Vermorel, 69400 Villefranche/Saône.
+The Gamay International Competition, hereafter called the Competition, is organised by Armonia, located at Parc Du Peloux, 331 chemin de la Croix de Fer, 69400 Limas France, and Inter Beaujolais, located at 210 Bd Vermorel, 69400 Villefranche/Saône.
 The competition is open to all wines in the world (reds and rosés) with or without a geographical denomination and that are made using a majority of Gamay grapes (85% at least).
 Each wine must be in conformity with regulations in force in its country of origin.
-The goal of the Concours International du Gamay is to showcase high-quality wines.
+The goal of the Competition is to showcase high-quality wines.

 ARTICLE 2: WINES AUTHORISED TO COMPETE